Geometric $K$-homology with coefficients II: Main Results

 \section{Main Results}

-In the previous sections, we have summarized the construction of two models for $K$-homology.
-Since each of these models define the same homology theory, one would like to define an isomorphism between them at the level of cycles.
-A natural map between cycles in geometric $K$-homology (i.e., Baum-Douglas cycles) and cycles in analytic $K$-homology (i.e., Fredholm modules) was developed in the original works of Baum and Douglas (\cite{BD}, \cite{BDbor}, \cite{BDrel} etc.).
-In \cite{BHS}, this map was shown to be an isomorphism for finite CW-complexes.
-This map was discussed (albeit briefly) in Section \ref{BDmodelSec} (in particular, see Theorem \ref{isoBDmodel}).

-In this section, we deal with this isomorphism for $K$-homology with coefficients in $\zkz$.
+In this section, we deal with the isomorphism between geometric and analytic $K$-homology with coefficients in $\zkz$.
 In \cite{Sch}, Schochet defines an analytic model for $K$-homology with coefficients.
 We use results of Rosenberg (see \cite{Ros1}) to link Schochet's analytic cycles to $\zkz$-manifold theory.
-Here, if we let $X$ be a compact Hausdroff space, then we defined analytic $K$-homology with coefficients in $\zkz$ of $X$ to be $K^*(C(X)\otimes C^*(pt;\zkz))$, where $C^*(pt;\zkz)$ is a certian $C^*$-algebra (see Definition \ref{mappingConePt}).
-Next, we construct a map from the geometric model developed in \cite{Dee1} (also see Section \ref{zkzSec} above) to this analytic model.
+This leads to the construction of a map from the geometric model developed in \cite{Dee1} (also see Section \ref{zkzSec} above) to this analytic model.

 To do so, we introduce (and generalize) the construction of a groupoid $C^*$-algebra from a $\zkz$-manifold developed in \cite{Ros1}.
-We then define the required map from geometric cycles to analytic cycles and prove (under the condition that $X$ is a finite CW-complex) that it is an isomorphism.
+Then the map from geometric cycles to analytic cycles is defined and it is proved (under the condition that $X$ is a finite CW-complex) that it is an isomorphism.
 The construction of $C^*$-algebras from $\zkz$-manifolds introduced in \cite{Ros1} uses the theory of groupoid $C^*$-algebras.
 The theory of groupoid $C^*$-algebras is developed in great detail in \cite{Ren}.
-We will not need the full power of this theory and the reader unfamiliar with it could possibly take Equation \ref{cStarZkz} as the definition of the $C^*$-algebra associated to a $\zkz$-manifold.
+We will not need the full power of this theory and the reader unfamiliar with it could possibly take Equation \ref{cStarZkz} in Example \ref{RosGroEx} as the definition of the $C^*$-algebra associated to a $\zkz$-manifold.